About the Workshop

 Nurture your parts and your whole being.
 You will leave feeling relaxed and energized, confident in your ability to integrate LifeForce Yoga skills and IFS and with new tools for self-care.
 This weekend is open to the general public, yoga teachers and mental health professionals.
 All bodies and abilities welcome!

 Richard Schwartz, PhD, developer of the Internal Family Systems model, and Amy Weintraub, creator of LifeForce Yoga, are both innovators.
 Dr. Schwartz developed a new model of psychotherapy from curiosity when his most challenging clients did not improve.
-Amy Weintraub developed a school of yoga, focused on attending to the emotional body after healing her own depression.
+Amy Weintraub developed a school of yoga, focused on attending to the emotional body after she experienced the transformational effect of yoga in her own life, when she began a daily practice in 1989.
 Liz Brenner and Laura Orth have developed protocols and practices to integrate these models for optimal healing of individual and collective wounds.

 Yoga Philosophy and Internal Family Systems therapy share the belief that all of us have a healthy, core Self in addition to multiple states of being, some of whom get stuck in extreme roles due to life experiences.
 The non-dual nature of LifeForce Yoga melds with the Internal Family Systems approach, welcoming all aspects of the human experience supporting the following goals: liberating parts from extreme roles that are no longer necessary, allowing the wise Self to lead the system, and re-harmonizing the internal family system.